Mean-field SDE driven by a fractional Brownian motion and related stochastic control problem: Preliminaries

 and

 Hence for a small enough $T$ such that $CT<\alpha<1$, we have

 which means $I$ is a contracting map.
-Therefore, there exists a unique fixed point $(X^*,P)$, which is the solution for equation (\ref{eq:necessary1}). \end{proof} With this solution $(X^*,P)$, we substitute into $\eta(X^*_t,P_t)$ and get $u^*_t$, then due to Theorem \ref{thm:suffi1}, $(u^*_t,X^*_t)_{t\in[0,T]}$ is the optimal pair for the stochastic control system. \begin{remark} One can see that the coupled mean-field FBSDE (\ref{eq:necessary1}) is only in a special form.
+Therefore, there exists a unique fixed point $(X^*,P)$, which is the solution for equation (\ref{eq:necessary1}). \end{proof} With this solution $(X^*,P)$, we substitute into $\eta(X^*_t,P_t)$ and get $u^*_t$, which is a feedback sense optimal control, then due to Theorem \ref{thm:suffi1}, $(u^*_t,X^*_t)$ is the optimal pair for the stochastic control system. \begin{remark} One can see that the coupled mean-field FBSDE (\ref{eq:necessary1}) is only in a special form.
 The general form of the fully coupled mean-field FBSDE driven by both a fractional Brownian motion and a classical Brownian motion is foreseen for a forthcoming paper. \end{remark}